 - PROVIDER ACCESS AND CAPACITY

-Currently, the Eagle River Valley has only 50% of the recommended licensed Behavioral Health providers as compared to the Colorado state average on a per capita basis.
+Currently, Eagle County has only one-half of the recommended licensed Behavioral Health providers as compared to the Colorado state average on a per capita basis.
 Colorado ranks 43rd in the country (50th being the worst) for behavioral health providers per capita.
-We aim to attract and retain over 100 additional Behavioral Health providers over the next five to seven years, bringing the number of providers in this valley well above the national average.
+We aim to attract and retain over 100 additional Behavioral Health providers in our first five years, bringing the number of providers in our community to well above the national average.

 We hope that many of these new providers can come directly from within our community.
-We are currently working with partners to set up scholarships and assistance programs for local students to gain the training and education needed to work in the behavioral health field in our valley.
+We are currently working with partners to set up scholarships for local students to gain the training and education needed to work in the behavioral health field and student loan repayment programs to recruit licensed clinicians to our community.
+While we work to fill the gap of local providers we will supplement the care via an expansion of telemedicine services across the continuum of care.

 In order to increase access and capacity, we are also exploring innovative ways of lowering barriers to accessing behavioral health care.
-One such program is the establishment of a financial assistance request portal where individuals can seek financial assistance for treatment.
+Examples include the establishment of a financial assistance program, known as Olivia’s Fund, for any individual who lives or works in Eagle County to seek financial assistance for treatment and Mountain Strong, a behavioral health employee assistance program to expand services through local mountain-based employers.

 - SYSTEM COORDINATION AND TRANSFORMATION

-With over 30 organizations within the Eagle River Valley working on Behavioral Health, it is critical that our efforts are well coordinated.
-To do this we must have continuous communication, systems and plans to keep us all aligned in addressing the same objectives.
-Eagle Valley Behavioral Health was established to serve as the backbone organization working with all partners to ensure this coordination.
-Collectively, we will transform the behavioral health system throughout the Eagle River Valley by creating a multiplier effect through partnerships with advocates, benefactors and community-based providers with effective delivery systems.
+With over 30 organizations within Eagle County working on Behavioral Health, it is critical that our efforts are well coordinated.
+Eagle Valley Behavioral Health was established to serve as the backbone organization working with all community partners to ensure continuous communication, systems and plans are in place to keep us all aligned in addressing the same objectives.
+Collectively, we will transform the behavioral health system throughout Eagle County by creating a multiplier effect through partnerships, fundraising, and community-based programs and providers with effective delivery systems.

 - PREVENTION AND EDUCATION